Man Up | Ep. 133 • August 12, 2016

 And we forget how to do that the older that we get.
 We forget that we had that ability.
 And so, part of a lot of what I do here is simply giving people that permission, again, to listen to that person.
 I mean, shit, what woman doesn’t like a baby?

 David Tian: I have this other great question and it’s to tease it because we probably won’t have time to get into detail here but, if a guy was paid to play the part of a very seductive male character, what should he do to prepare for that part?
 So with that in mind, what are some takeaways, what can people do right now other than take a method acting class with the HCAC?
 Is there anything they can do to test out what we’ve been saying in their lives, to see, “Is this something that would work for me?”

 Kamil Haque: Okay.
 A really simple test that you can begin to do for yourself is one, as you begin to go through your daily life, begin to be aware of when that little alien of self-doubt begins to creep into you.
-And the moment that happens, do what you can do call out the elephant of the room, essentially.
+And the moment that happens, do what you can.
+Do call out the elephant in the room, essentially.
 Don’t give it power.
-And it doesn’t need to be when you are under massive stress [INAUDIBLE], or anxiety or overwhelmed, it starts with that small little tingling feeling.
+And it doesn’t need to be when you are under massive stress or duress, or anxiety or overwhelmed, it starts with that small little tingling feeling.

 And that little thing, the moment you begin to call it out, you prevent it from growing, becoming bigger and then being something you can’t control.
 Being something as simple as work stress, life stress, being something as– if I’m around company and something feels fishy, it feels off, call it out, call it out.

 David Tian: Give an example of calling it out.